andiraadhis22/Excel-Powerbi-Dashboard-Project/coffee-sales-analysis/README.md

 # Coffee Sales 2019-2022 Dashboard (Excel)

 ## Project Overview
 This project demonstrates an end-to-end data analysis process using Microsoft Excel.
 The primary focus is transforming raw relational data tables into an interactive dashboard.
-This workflow encompasses data cleaning, table merging using lookup functions, data aggregation via Pivot Tables, and dynamic visualization.
+This workflow encompasses data cleaning, table merging using lookup functions, data aggregation using pivot tables, and dynamic visualization.

 ## Report Preview
 Below is a preview of the dashboard: